kdeldycke/openerp.buildout/README.md

 Then add `profiles/aeroo.cfg` to the `extend` parameter of the `[buildout]` section of `buildout.cfg`, as demonstrated in the `custom.cfg` file.

+Finally, you have to start the office server in a headless mode:

+        $ sudo /etc/init.d/office-server restart

+And to let the office starts with the machine, do:

+        $ sudo update-rc.d office-server defaults 90

 ### Apache